alexkisielewicz/Portfolio-Project-1/README.md

 - [Adobe Express](https://express.adobe.com/) - online service used to create logo.

-- [Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) - used to analyse contrast.
+- [Audioyey.com](https://www.audioeye.com/color-contrast-checker) - used to analyse contrast.

 - [BD_sizer](https://bd-sizer.en.softonic.com/) - used for resizeing pictures in the gallery.